Archetypum/theSuffocater/README.md

 Disables Geoclue geolocation gathering by changing the config file, improving your OPSEC.
  - safe_ssh_setup.py

-Hardens your SSH by configuration by changing the config file.
+Hardens your SSH by changing the config file.
 Essential to your server.
  - tor_management.py

 Installs tor, adds tor devuan repositories, setups tor nodes.
 You know what you're doing.